Naresh-Yenagandula/Naresh-Yenagandula/README.md

 ## I'm a Developer!!

 - 😎 I'm an Experienced Python Developer.
-- 👶 Experienced MEAN & MERN Stack Developer.
+- 👶 Experienced MEAN Stack Developer.
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 2021 Goals: Contribute more to Open Source projects.
 - 💬 Ask me about Python, MERN or any tech related stuff.